bking3372/Earthquakes-Geomapping-with-Leaflet/README.md

 Step 2:  Plot a second dataset on the map to illustrate the relationship between tectonic plates and seismic activity.
-* Several base maps options are provided as well as separate overlays for the earthquakes and faultlines that can be turned on and off independently.
+* Several base map options are provided as well as separate overlays for the earthquakes and faultlines that can be turned on and off independently.